dormant-chicken/nord-dotfiles/README.md

 > [!NOTE]
 > NWG-look will change your wofi theme based on your GTK theme.

-The wallpaper that I use can be found in the hyprland folder.
+The wallpaper that I use can be found in the hypr folder.